carpentries/instructor-training/episodes/02-practice-learning.md

     > Example: An *expert* in a Carpentries workshop may have experience writing and running shell scripts and, when presented with a problem, immediately sees how these skills can be used to solve the problem.

-Note that, while you may not think of yourself as a computational "expert," in the context above that term may accurately describe your skill level.
+Note that, **while you may not think of yourself as a computational "expert," in the context above that term may accurately describe your skill level** in some situations.
 We will come back to the expertise of the instructor and its impact -- positive and negative -- on teaching, in the next episode.
 For now, we are primarily concerned with novices, as this tends to characterize The Carpentries audience.

 It is common to think of a novice as a sort of an "empty vessel" into which knowledge can be "poured."
 Unfortunately, this analogy has limited usefulness and is wrong in ways that generate dangerous misconceptions.
 In our next section, we will briefly explore the nature of "knowledge" through a concept that helps us differentiate between novices and competent practitioners in a more useful and visual way.
 This, in turn, will have implications for how we teach.